Formulas for Google Docs

 To make sure a field is computed and not just text, open "Formulas" and then click on "Highlight computed fields".
 It highlights all places where the text is computed.
 If you selected some text, only computed text in the selection would be highlighted.
 The document above would be transformed to:

-MySoft 1.0 beta is out!
 MySoft 1.0 beta is a niiiiiiiiiice software based on bidirectional evaluation [mayer18] that goes beyond the original ideas of prodirect manipulation software [chugh16]

 You can hide these highlights by opening "Formulas" and click on "Remove highlights".
 If you selected some text, only highlights in the selection would be removed.